Admissions 2026/2027 have started!

 • Tuition fees

-tuition fees that can be paid in a way that is convenient for you.
+Tuition fees that can be paid in a way that is convenient for you.
 In the case of a Bachelor’s programme, tuition fees can be paid in instalment:

 • in 12 monthly instalments,